henridb/medium-articles/contextuality/main.md

 In this paper, the authors show that non locality and quantum contextuality are in fact two ways to look at the same situation.
-And in a much deeper level, that some of the concepts having a role in those meta properties are in fact not necessarily related to quantum mechanics specifically but in a more general way to the mathematical specificities of the probability distribution of the associated measurement results.
+And in a much deeper level, that some of the concepts having a role in those meta properties are in fact not necessarily related to quantum mechanics specifically but, in a more general way, to the mathematical specificities of the probability distribution of the associated measurement results.